Vaibhav994/Gensyn/README.md

 * after verifying code, go to the previous tab where code was running
 * Save your ORG ID, which will show on screen for somewhat around 30 seconds
 * after sometime, it will ask for huggingface -> press `n` and done, wait for it to start and everything will work
+* After this, you will see node name, node id in square brackets in the logs. can save them as well or you will find that in gensyn dashboard after log in.

 ![image](https://github.com/user-attachments/assets/d50be148-dc05-435a-ae97-53b8e7daccd3)